rishabpoh/test/AzureStorageNetMigrationV12.md

-# Guide for migrating to Azure.Storage.Blobs from Microsoft.Azure.Blobs
+# Guide for migrating to Azure.Storage.Blobs from Microsoft.Azure.Storage.Blob

 This guide intends to assist customers in migrating from version 11 of the Azure Storage .NET library for Blobs to version 12.
 It will focus on side-by-side comparisons for similar operations between the v12 package, [`Azure.Storage.Blobs`](https://www.nuget.org/packages/Azure.Storage.Blobs) and v11 package, [`Microsoft.Azure.Storage.Blob`](https://www.nuget.org/packages/Microsoft.Azure.Storage.Blob/).